natenka/pyneng-book-en/docs/source/book/07_files/2_read.rst

 ``seek()``
 ^^^^^^^^^^

-Until now, the file had to be reopened to read it again.
-This is because after reading methods the cursor is at the end of the file.
+Until now, file had to be reopened to read it again.
+This is because after reading methods a cursor is at the end of the file.
 And second reading returns an empty string.

 To read information from a file again you need to use the ``seek`` method which moves the cursor to the desired position.